The Best Home Teams to Bet on in College Basketball (Every Year)

 Winning on the road: it’s hard for the pros in the NBA.
 For college basketball teams, it’s a ten out of ten on the Mohs scale.
 Bettors who are new to NCAA basketball wagering often get tempted by small spreads and short moneylines for powerhouse schools playing away from home.
 But don’t be so quick to place your bets.
 Hostile environments can lead to upsets, sometimes of epic proportions.

 Not all stadiums have the same effect, though.
 Certain arenas across the nation have a much more pronounced home-court advantage than others, and bettors have to keep this in mind if they want to succeed in the long run.

 KenPom and other prediction systems that take home-court advantage into account give every team the same bonus for playing at home, and that’s a shortcoming of those systems.
-Given that sportsbooks consistently rely heavily on the likes of KenPom when setting their lines, bettors can find value in certain spreads that don’t factor in the more pronounced home-court advantages.
+Given that online betting sites for college basketball consistently rely heavily on the likes of KenPom when setting their lines, bettors can find value in certain spreads that don’t factor in the more pronounced home-court advantages.
 The details below will help you decide when a point spread is offering value.